dnolter959/autodiff/README.md

 **Notes and Reminders**

- - Derivatives and jacobians can be calculated using either forward or reverse mode; the default option is forward; if you would like to specify reverse mode include the option `mode="reverse"` in the `get_derivative`, `get_jacobian` or `get_partial` functions.
+ - Derivatives and jacobians can be calculated using either forward or reverse mode; the default option is forward; if you would like to specify reverse mode include the option `mode="reverse"` in the `get_derivative` or  `get_jacobian` functions.
  - In the event that you would like to take a derivative of a function with multiple inputs, you must specify the variable with which you wish to take the derivative with respect to.
 In particular, you make this specification using a generalized `seed_vector`.
 See example in Case 2 below.

 More detailed documentation is available [here](https://code.harvard.edu/CS107/team14/blob/a317cdad86199a2ba208187f3bd9e13f92d4f555/docs/documentation.md).